sc0ttj/component/README.md

 With `springTo` it's easy to do spring-physics based animations, for lively, bouncy, dynamic animations which are really hard to achieve with tweening alone.

+Using `springTo()` is much like using `setState()`, except:

+- you only pass in the state values you want to animate
+- you can pass in spring settings as a 2nd param (mass, stiffness, callbacks, etc)

 ### In browsers:

 ```html